-Tracking Rwanda’s famous mountain gorillas while ascending the thickly wooded trails towards their natural habitats in the Volcanoes National Park’s sky-scraping and fog-wrapped areas is nothing but every nature aficionado’s dream.
+Tracking Rwanda’s famous mountain gorillas while ascending the thickly wooded trails towards their natural habitats in the sky-scraping and fog-wrapped parts of Volcanoes National Park, is nothing but every nature aficionado’s dream.

-Despite of this being an undeniably marvelous experience, the African landlocked country has yet more to offer.
+Despite this being an undeniably marvellous experience, the African landlocked country has even more to offer.

 The Land of a Thousands Hills makes you want to immerse yourself deeper into its majestic, evergreen Virunga Mountains, a chain of volcanoes along its northern border.

-Further east, the Akagera National Park’s lake-dotted, wide plains present the ideal environment for vast encounters with the domestic species of flora and fauna.
+Further east, the wide plains of Akagera National Park, dotted with lakes, present the ideal environment for vast encounters with the domestic species of flora and fauna.

-Eventually, a somewhat compulsory, undoubtedly interesting part of meeting Rwanda also consists in the commemoration of its evocative history that is embodied in impressive memorials in Kigali.
+Finally, a somewhat compulsory, undoubtedly interesting part of visiting Rwanda is the commemoration of its evocative history embodied in impressive memorials in Kigali.